Simon Gillett: Nottingham Forest

 On 4 August 2012 it was announced he joined Nottingham Forest to team up with former Manager Sean O'Driscoll.

 After missing out, due to injury, Gillett made his Nottingham Forest debut, making first start and playing 90 minutes, in a 1–0 win over Bristol City.
 Gillett established himself in the first team at Nottingham Forest under the management of Sean O'Driscoll until his sacking in late-December.
 Gillett soon lost his first team place under the management of Alex McLeish and Billy Davies later in the season, as he made twenty–five appearances for the club.

-In the 2013–14 season, Gillett was rarely in the first team at Nottingham Forest, having been frozen out and made his first appearance of the season, in a 2–1 win over Millwall in the second of League Cup after the game went extra time.
+In the 2013–14 season, Gillett was rarely in the first team at Nottingham Forest, having been frozen out and made his first appearance of the season, in a 2–1 win over Millwall in the second round of the League Cup after the game went extra time.
 At the end of the season, Gillett was released by the club upon expiry to his contract.